Statistical behaviour of interfaces subjected to curvature flow and torque effects applied to microstructural evolutions: Numerical Method

 where the terms $\gamma^{D}_{(\theta)}$ and $\gamma^{I}_{(\omega)}$ are the contribution to the energy given by the disorientation and by the inclination angle respectively.
 Typically, the value of $\gamma^{D}_{(\theta)}$ can be computed using a Read-Shockley formulation \cite{Read1950} or similar (see \cite{Fausty2020, Florez2021a} for comparisons of different $\gamma^{D}_{(\theta)}$ functions).
 Note that, in the following, the heterogeneous formulation will use $\gamma^{I}_{(\omega)}=1$.\\

 In the absence of stored energy and with isotropic properties, grain boundary kinetics have historically been approximated by curvature flow, where the local curvature drives the local velocity of GBs as detailed in Eq.\ref{eq:basickinetic}.
-In an anisotropic context, however, the local velocity of an interface, driven by the minimization of the \emph{surface} energy, depends on the derivatives of the GBE in function of the inclination angle, which allows writing \cite{BarralesMora2008}:
+In an anisotropic context, however, the local velocity of an interface, driven by the minimization of the \emph{interfacial} energy, depends on the second derivative of $gamma$ as a function of the inclination angle ($w$), which allows writing \cite{BarralesMora2008}:

 which is an approximation in 2D of the more general form of Herring's equations for single interfaces \cite{herring1999surface}.
+The sum of $\gamma$ and its second derivative with respect to inclination is also well-known as the grain boundary stiffness \cite{FOILES20063351,ABDELJAWAD2018440}.

 This equation can be approximated for discrete interfaces using the following expression \cite{Florez2021a}: